coinfloor/API/WEBSOCKET-README.md

 `tag` is optional.
 Iff given and non-zero, it will be echoed in the reply.

 `tonce` is optional.
-If given, it must be non-zero, and it must be strictly greater than any tonce given in any successful `PlaceOrder` command previously issued by the authenticated user since the user's tonce counter was last reset.
-Placing an order without a tonce resets the user's tonce counter.
+If given, it must be non-zero, and it must be strictly greater than any tonce given in any successful `PlaceOrder` command previously issued by the authenticated user since the user last issued a `CancelAllOrders` command.
 The purpose of the tonce is to allow the user to resubmit a `PlaceOrder` command (e.g., after a connection failure) without risk of creating a duplicate order.

 `base` and `counter` are the asset codes of the base and counter assets of the order.